opencv/opencv/modules/gpu/doc/data_structures.rst

 .. ocv:function:: GpuMat gpu::CudaMem::createGpuMatHeader() const

     Maps CPU memory to GPU address space and creates the :ocv:class:`gpu::GpuMat` header without reference counting for it.
-This can be done only if memory was allocated with the ``ALLOC_ZEROCOPY`` flag and if it is supported by the hardware (laptops often share video and CPU memory, so address spaces can be mapped, which eliminates an extra copy).
+This can be done only if memory was allocated with the ``ALLOC_ZEROCOPY`` flag and if it is supported by the hardware.
+Laptops often share video and CPU memory, so address spaces can be mapped, which eliminates an extra copy.

 .. index:: gpu::CudaMem::canMapHostMemory